 Now, we'd like to restore the system image to a different computer, running Server 2008.
 However, the Windows Server Backup on Server 2008 would not recognize the backup we created on Server 2012 and the restoring process cannot continue.
 I guess there is a different hardware configuration on Server 2008 which results to restoring failed.
 Is there any simple way to do the restoring on a Server with different hardware?"

 Is it possible to restore Windows Server Backup on a different computer?
 Absolutely, the answer is positive.
 You can achieve this goal with the help of different tools, including Windows Server built-in tools.

-Normal way to restore Windows Server backup to another machine
+Restore Windows Server backup to another machine (common)

 When you encounter one of the problems like hardware failure, software failure, computer theft, natural disaster or user error, Windows Server allows you to restore a system state backup to the same physical computer which the system state backup was created, or to a different physical computer that has the same make, model, and configuration (identical hardware).

 To restore Windows Server 2003 backup to different computer, you might need to use the Automated System Recovery (ASR) feature.
 To restore Windows Server 2008/2012 backup to different computer, a Bare Metal Restore (BMR) is commended.